Northern Tour - The Lira Ensemble

 ALL BAGGAGE HANDLING – MOST TIPS – THREE MEALS A DAY

-(EXCEPT FOR FOUR LUNCHES & FIVE DINNERS, AS INDICATED IN THE ITINERARY)
+(EXCEPT FOR THREE LUNCHES, AS INDICATED IN THE ITINERARY)

 SOFT DRINKS AT MEALS ARE INCLUDED – SOME ALCOHOLIC DRINKS ARE INCLUDED.